robang74/roberto-a-foglietta/333-the-dilemma-ai-vs-human-decision-making.md

 Can this behaviour lead to holding OpenAI accountable for the damages?
 In a dystopian legal system, possibly.
 After all, which lawyer will refuse a paying client?
 So, the AI hype may quickly evolve into a trial boom.

 [!INFO]
-**Katia Note** -- An implicit assuption here, was correctly identified as a prevalent societal bias (Adam Smith's rational economic agent, which despite unsuitable for the modern complexity is still influencing many people decisions) rather than a personal dogma of the author.
+**Katia Note** -- An implicit assumption here, was correctly identified as a prevalent societal bias (Adam Smith's rational economic agent, which despite being unsuitable for the modern complexity is still influencing many people's decisions) rather than a personal dogma of the author.
 [/INFO]

 ...

 <span id="dilemma-f"></span>
-> (**`f`**) &nbsp; The person who signs the contract, agreement for management decision needs to be held accountable because the documents are signed by them.
+> (**`f`**) &nbsp; The person who signs the contract agreement for management decisions needs to be held accountable because the documents are signed by them.

 Nice idea.
 Then, we might discover that in Italy who signs a "certain" kind of contract is an idiot (whenever not even a "testa di legno" aka a puppet).

 Demming was saying that 94% of the problems are "internal".
 Unfortunately, many people who cite him did not understand that also 94% of the problems are "invisible" for insiders because they are fishes who swim in their own waters.

 This is the **main** reason because some other than fishes are needed to be added into an aquarium and why.
 For example: who is in charge of QA (quality assurance) or best-practice?
 Why does nobody raise an exception?
 How a mistake made to be owned so long?
-Fishes doesn't rise question, they are mute.
+Fish don't raise questions, they are mute.

 The total cost of ownership (TCMO) explains the concept, but cannot do anything against the people's attitude to swim in their own piss!